besasam/santas-helper/README.md

 # Santa's Helper
 Discord bot for Advent of Code

+## Usage
+While the core features are still being developed, the bot will not be available publicly yet.

+To run it locally: Clone this repo, create a `.env` file in the root directory containing `DISCORD_TOKEN=your_bot_token`, make sure you have all packages installed and run `bot.py`.

+But please keep in mind that some commands are not fully implemented yet and might lead to errors or undesired behavior.

 ## Commands Reference
 * __Levels__
   * `aoc!level`: Get link to today's level